moiz-mansoori/GIAIC-UI-UX-hackathon/README.md

 # Next.js Project

-This is a Next.js project bootstrapped with `create-next-app`.
+This project is built using Next.js, created with `create-next-app`.
+The layout and design of this application are based on a Figma design template.

 ## Getting Started